Helping you free your child of an eating disorder

 At school, my daughter was made to keep a food diary, read nutritional labels, and count dietary fat units.
 She was told that sweets were bad, yet they were handed out as rewards for good work.
 She got to watch a ‘gross’ liposuction video.
 And when ‘friends’ thought it was OK to fat-tease on the playground, she decided she’d be thinner than all of them.
 I bet you have your own horror stories.

 Teachers are required to deliver ‘health promotion’ without any training.
 So they perpetuate society’s madness.
 Food is labelled as ‘healthy’ or ‘junk’, ‘good’ or ‘bad’.
 You can never eat lean enough, you can never exercise too much.
 Thinness is holy, while a large body suggests sloth and terrible health.
 Governments require schools to weigh children, who internalise that a low number is best.
-Parents receive letters informing them their child is ‘obese’ and should lose weight, purely on the basis of a statistical BMI calculation.
+Parents receive letters informing them their child is ‘obese’ and should lose weight, based only on a statistical BMI calculation.

 What are your options?